streamcatTV/slate/source/index.html.md

 > Make sure to replace `meowmeowmeow` with your API key.

-Streamcat uses API keys to allow access to the API.
-You can register a new Streamcat API key at our [developer portal](http://streamcat.tv/developers).

-Streamcat expects for the API key to be included in all API requests to the server in a header that looks like the following:
+Streamcat expects the auth token to be included in all API requests to the server in a header that looks like the following:

-`Authorization: meowmeowmeow`
+`Authorization: Bearer <token>`

 <aside class="notice">
-You must replace <code>meowmeowmeow</code> with your personal API key.
+You must replace <code>token</code> with the auth token.
 </aside>

 # Streams